gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 ## GridION
  * Will make GridION X5 available
- * the Sequel, because it follows on from both MinION / GridION
+ * the sequel, because it follows on from both MinION / GridION

 ## What is GridION
  * Original system that was proposed by Clive / ONT
- * Tore up in 2011
+ * Designed around loading membranes in the lab; tore up design in 2011 to change to loading at ONT
  * Concept is sound: large arrayable computers that can work together or individually on samples
- * For a long time, wasn't taken off website
+ * For a long time, GridION wasn't taken off website

 ## GridION X5
  * Bench-top format, a big MinION